 What it was like

-At the event I attended at Christian Faith Center in Federal Way, three stories/exhibits were featured: a girl in the Philippines, a girl in Uganda and a boy from the Dominican Republic.
-Within each exhibit, you walk through five rooms while listening to the narrative of the child’s life through headphones attached to an iPod.
-You see living quarters, bedrooms, markets and other scenes; each room is outfitted with furniture, mats on the floor for sleeping, cooking implements, fake food on plates, children's toys, etc.
+At the event I attended at Christian Faith Center in Federal Way last year, three stories/exhibits were featured: a girl in the Philippines, a girl in Uganda and a boy from the Dominican Republic.
+Within each exhibit, visitors walk through five rooms while listening to the narrative of the child’s life through headphones attached to an iPod.
+We saw living quarters, bedrooms, markets and other scenes; each room is outfitted with furniture, mats on the floor for sleeping, cooking implements, fake food on plates, children's toys, etc.

 Compassion International claims that this experience lets viewers journey to another country without ever setting foot on a plane by experiencing this event, and I found that to be true.
 The sound of a child’s voice telling the story of living in poverty is very moving.
 The scenes are artfully composed, and touches like crumpled candy bar wrappers and newspapers from the country you are learning about add authenticity.

 The scenes are somewhat interactive: The two boys I walked through with enjoyed sitting at the desks, paging through books and touching items on display.
 Christianity is a theme: God and Jesus are mentioned frequently and some Bible verses are quoted.
 The kids telling the stories say that knowing that God loved them and had a plan for them gave them hope and self-confidence.

 At the end, you emerge into a room in which you can choose a child to sponsor.
 I didn’t experience any pressure to sign up.